shigeyf/akamai-edgeworkers-response-transform-template/README.md

         const url = "https://edgeworkersorigin.azurewebsites.net/index.html";
         const expected = fs.readFileSync("tests/results/TestResult_module1_test1.html");

-        // Setup streams with your SampleTransformer with using Node.js WHATWG Streams implementation
+        // Setup streams with your SampleTransformer with using Node.js WHATWG Streams implementation.
-        // HttpFileSourceReader is an UnderlyingSource implementation for ReadbleStream, which implements HTTP GET with node-fetch
+        // HttpFileSourceReader is an UnderlyingSource implementation for ReadbleStream,
+        // which implements HTTP GET with node-fetch
-        // You can get the detailed implementation at tests/testutils/HttpFileSourceReader.ts const rstream = new ReadableStream(new HttpFileSourceReader(url));
+        // You can get the detailed implementation at tests/testutils/HttpFileSourceReader.ts. const rstream = new ReadableStream(new HttpFileSourceReader(url));
         const transformedStream1 = rstream
             .pipeThrough(new TextDecoderStream())
             .pipeThrough<string>(new SampleTransformer(queryParams) as TransformStream)
             .pipeThrough(new TextEncoderStream());

-        // Once you build a stream pipeline for your testing, then you can get streaming data as below and convert it to text data. let result = "";
+        // Once you build a stream pipeline for your testing, then you can get streaming data as below
+        // and convert it to text data. let result = "";
         for await (const chunk of transformedStream1) {
             const chunkStr = new TextDecoder().decode(chunk);
             result = result + chunkStr;
         }

-        // You can use console.log for your debugging
+        // You can use console.log for your debugging.
         //console.log("Test1 Expected: " + expected?.length + " bytes\n");
         //console.log(expected + "EOF");
         //console.log("Test1 Result: " + result.length + " bytes\n");
         //console.log(result + "EOF");

-        // Checking the actual manipulated results and expected data expect(result === expected).toBe(true);
+        // Checking the actual manipulated results and expected data. expect(result === expected).toBe(true);
     });
 });